 When news of Kate Spade and Anthony Bourdain’s suicides broke, the world was shocked.
-But the sad reality is that suicide is much more common you think.
-According to the American Foundation for Suicide Prevention, an average of 44,965 Americans die by suicide every year.
+But the sad reality is that suicide is much more common than you think.
+According to the American Foundation for Suicide Prevention, 47,511 Americans died by suicide in 2019.

 As a nation, we don’t feel comfortable talking about mental health.
 There is a tremendous amount of stigma attached to it, and that makes people apprehensive about reaching out for help.
 There is also a tremendous lack of education and misinformation amongst the public when it comes to what mental health is.